SaidBySolo/blue-archive-bundle-downloader/README.md

 ### In Windows

 * It works only if the console is "fullscreen"
-* If Controlled Folder Access is turned on, the program will not create folders.
+* If Controlled Folder Access is turned on, the program can not create folders.

 ### Run